 - 1. All basement developments are required by the local authority to complete a basement impact assessment (BIA).
 For those developments whose conditions require investigations beyond the screening stage, attention should be given to the additional steps outlined in 5.12. - 2.
 All proposals for basement development must aim for no higher than Burland Scale 1 ("very slight") and construction will not be allowed to proceed where there is evidence that damage to neighbouring properties would exceed Burland Scale 1. - 3.
+Both the ground movement impact and the hydrogeological assessment (groundwater flooding) should take into account the cumulative effect. - 4.
 Basement developments under gardens should leave a minimum distance of 15m from any veteran tree [or from a boundary that is an historic tree line] (see Map 5 for details), unless it can be demonstrated that any harm to the trees would not be significant or could be mitigated.
-Replacements for significant trees within an historic tree line should be tall, forest-type trees characteristic of the area. - 4.
+Replacements for significant trees within an historic tree line should be tall, forest-type trees characteristic of the area. - 5.
 Basement development that damages existing gardens through construction or extends under gardens will be expected to provide biodiversity enhancements as mitigation.